lima-vm/lima/README.md

 ## Adopters

+Container environments:
+- [Rancher Desktop](https://rancherdesktop.io/): Kubernetes and container management to the desktop
 - [Colima](https://github.com/abiosoft/colima): Docker (and Kubernetes) on macOS with minimal setup

+Misc:
 - [Lima xbar plugin](https://github.com/unixorn/lima-xbar-plugin) - [xbar](https://xbarapp.com/) plugin to start/stop VMs from the menu bar and see their running status.
-- [Rancher Desktop](https://rancherdesktop.io/): Kubernetes and container management to the desktop

 ## Examples